IPF’s Program for Seminarians, focusing on the heartfelt experience of God, includes:

 Growth and Blessings

-- At the conclusion of the 10-week summer program, each seminarian prepares a “Summary of Growth and Blessings.”
+- At the conclusion of the summer program, each seminarian prepares a “Summary of Growth and Blessings.”
 This document is prepared in the following manner.

 - During the summer each seminarian keeps a journal.

 - By way of a prayerful process of journal reflection that pertains to each course and component of IPF’s summer program, the seminarian summarizes his interior experience of discerning God’s love.